03: Double Trouble

 Xander snorted.
 “You expect Killer Vamp Boy to follow rules?”

 “Only if I have to,” sneered Angelus who suddenly moved away from Angel’s side to roam around the room.
-“Those fucking bitches shackled me to the Powers that Be.
+“Those bitches shackled me to the Powers that Be.
 I have to fight the Good Fight.
 To behave or they’ll have warning bells going off in my head.”

 Angel added with grim satisfaction, “He can’t kill humans anymore.”